konimarti/c3l/README.md

   `project.json`.

-### %.
-Pulling all Libraries
+### 5. Pulling all Libraries

 ```bash
 c3l pull
 ```

-- Fetches all the libraries from  `.c3l.deps`.
-Usually done when the project is cloned and only `.c3l.deps` is version controlled but no the libraries.
+- Fetches all libraries from  `.c3l.deps`.
+This is only required when a project is freshly cloned and only `.c3l.deps` is present.

 ***